EMODnet/EMODnetBiocheck/README.md

 ***

 ## Rationale
 Quality controlling a dataset is fundamental in order to ensure its appropriate usage.
-The EMODnetBiocheck R package, developed and managed by the <a href="http://www.eurobis.org/" target="_blank">EurOBIS</a> data management team at the Flanders Marine Institute (<a href="https://www.vliz.be/" target="_blank">VLIZ</a>), helps users to Quality Control their datasets by performing a varied number of quality checks on both published and unpublished datasets.
-This R package allows as well for a thorough visual exploration of the dataset while highlighting potential issues within the dataset.
+The EMODnetBiocheck R package is developed in the framework of the LifeWatch and EMODnet Biology projects, and managed by the <a href="http://www.eurobis.org/" target="_blank">EurOBIS</a> (European Ocean Biodiversity Information System) Data Management Team at the Flanders Marine Institute (<a href="https://www.vliz.be/" target="_blank">VLIZ</a>).
+It helps users to Quality Control their (marine) biological datasets by performing a varied number of quality checks on both published and unpublished datasets.
+This R package also allows a thorough visual exploration of the dataset, while highlighting potential issues within the dataset.
 The R package can be used on: i) public IPT resources; ii) loaded data tables.
 The only requirement to use the R package is the existence of an Occurrence table in the dataset, although the analysis reaches its full potential using an IPT resource with <a href="https://obis.org/manual/dataformat/" target="_blank">OBIS-ENV data format</a> (Core: "Event"; Extensions: "Occurrence" and "Extended Measurements or Facts").

 ## Installation